Funding for graduate students

 Graduate Fellowships

-The History Department awards its graduate fellowships (GFs), worth $7,000 or $3,500 for a partial GF, generally in the summer semester.
-We accept applications at the time of application to the program and, for current students, in the spring semester, for awards tenable in the summer semester of the following year.
-Students who have been awarded a GF in their admission packages nevertheless must submit an application via the GA3 system.
+Graduate fellowships (GFs), worth $7,000 (or $3,500 for a partial GF) are the most commonly offered scholarships by the department.
+We accept applications at the time of application to the program and, for current students, in the fall semester, for awards tenable in the upcoming spring.
 See the Graduate and Postdoctoral Studies for more information on GFs.

 Academic merit is the primary criterion for ranking eligible applicants for a Graduate Fellowship (GF).
 When awarding GFs, the History GPC may also consider equity among and between graduate student cohorts, as well as recruitment of incoming students.